KubaP/vscode-pink-candy/Styles.md

 #### ts
 - tm: "meta.brace.round.ts" - see above
 - tm: "meta.brace.square.ts" - see above
+- tm: "keyword.operator.optional.ts" - `?` ⚠ This is not styled like the rust question mark because this is always used as part of `?:`, and vscode currently doesn't support mutliple colours in a single glyph which will be the case if you have a font with ligatures.
+- tm: "keyword.operator.rest.ts" - `...`

 ### Operators #777777 #828da0
 - s: "operator"